Tiberiusmoon/Antivirus-Combat-and-Repair/README.md

 These are only a few sign's of infection, some can be unique, obvious or subtle.

 #### Removal of the virus:

 Using a well known antivirus is great for preventing infection; BUT! in some cases it is totally useless if you do not update your system or its trail has expired.
 At this time of writing i prefer (Malwarebytes)[https://www.malwarebytes.com/premium/].
-But like all technology it changes and evolves why is why its important to read up on the latest info.
+But like all technology it changes and evolves which is why its important to read up on the latest info.

-First lets use
+First lets use Malwarebytes Antirootkit to scan you system https://www.malwarebytes.com/antirootkit/
+When you extract and run the app click the update button before scanning.
+This will scan your system for malicous software and remove it.
+(if this part fails, try this again after following the repairing section)

+#### Repairing the damage:

+OpenCommand prompt in admin mode, this is usually found by right clicking the start button and opening Command Prompt.
+Type:
+> dism.exe /Online /Cleanup-image /Restorehealth
+and hit enter.
+Then
+> sfc /scannow